Goal

 Explanation

-This is an advanced strategy because the profit potential is small in dollar terms and because “costs” are high.
+This is an advanced strategy because the profit potential is small in dollar terms and typically costs can be considered high when compared to the potential profit of the trade.
 Given that there are four options and three strike prices, there are multiple commissions in addition to four bid-ask spreads when opening the position and again when closing it.
 As a result, it is essential to open and close the position at “good prices.”
 It is important to ensure the risk/reward ratio including commissions is favorable or acceptable.

 Example of long iron butterfly spread